toaigit/EC2AutoScaleAZ/README.md

 * You should not make change to the EC2 manually with CLI, or from console.
 * gen-vars.sh requires gomplate.
 To Install gomplate curl -o /usr/local/bin/gomplate -sSL https://github.com/hairyhenderson/gomplate/releases/download/v3.5.0/gomplate_linux-amd64; chmod 755 /usr/local/bin/gomplate

+### Steps to create EC2
+*  Update vars.env based on your AWS environment
+*  Run ./gen-vars.sh (Making sure you have installed gomplate)
+*  You should see backend.ft, userdata.sh, main.tf and vars.tf in the folder now.
+*  Run terrafrom init, terraform plan, and terraform apply.
+*  To save money, you may want to run terraform destroy.
 #  end   #